QuantEcon/ASE_ENSEA_workshop/docs/index.md

 The language of instruction will be English.
 The programming language used in the course will be Python.

-The course will be run online as a series of 10 three-hour classes.
 The course will cover selected topics from

 * Foundations of programming in Python
 * Data engineering with Pandas